deeppavlov/DeepPavlov/deeppavlov/skills/hcn_new/README.md

 #### Requirements

+#TODO: edit the section after pretrained models' download is available

+To use the model:
+1. train named entity recognition model (for config file see [`deeppavlov/models/ner/config.json`](../../models/ner/config.json))
+2. train intents classifier model (for config file see [`deeppavlov/models/classifiers/intents/config.json`](../../models/classifiers/intents/config.json))
+3. download english fasttext embeddings trained on wiki ([https://s3-us-west-1.amazonaws.com/fasttext-vectors/wiki.en.zip](https://s3-us-west-1.amazonaws.com/fasttext-vectors/wiki.en.zip))
+    * you can use any english embeddings of your choice, but edit hybrid code network config accordingly
+4. train hybrid code network bot itself (for config file see [`deeppavlov/skills/hcn_new/config.json`](config.json))
+    * check that paths in the config point to pretrained ner and intent classifier model files

 #### Config parameters:
 * `name` always equals to `"hcn_new"`
 * `train_now` — `true` or `false`(default) depending on whether you are training or using a model _(optional)_